makersacademy/takeaway-challenge/README.md

 ## Evaluation
 All of my tests pass, and the sms works.
 I am therefore happy with my progress.

-I successfully used TDD and learned how to use Twilio by using the Twilio docs, so I believe I have met the required goals of this challenge.
+I successfully used TDD and learned how to use Twilio by using the Twilio docs.

+However, I was supposed to use the Twilio gem to order items from the menu, which I didn't do.
+I also put everything in to one class.
+I therefore believe I have met many of the required goals of this challenge, although not all.

 ________________________________________________________________